 New schools Governance Handbook released

-Governance Handbook that applies to academies, multi-academy trusts and maintained schools.
-It should be read alongside the Competency Framework for Governance and the Clerking Competency Framework released in January 2017.
+It applies to academies, multi-academy trusts and maintained schools and should be read alongside the Competency Framework for Governance and the Clerking Competency Framework released in January 2017.

 The Governance handbook explains the core role and functions of school governing boards, their legal duties and the support available to them.